visgl/deck.gl/docs/using-standalone.md

 ## Using deck.gl without React

-In lieu of better documentation, the React integration in `src/react/deckgl.js` uses the `LayerManager` class to render the layers, so looking at that code can be a good reference for how to use the `LayerManager` class.
+In lieu of better documentation, the [React integration](/src/react/deckgl.js) uses the `LayerManager` class to render the layers, so looking at that code can be a good reference for how to use it.